 McQueen also listed a number of areas and issues on which he says he is looking forward to collaboration – pedestrian safety, stop signs at certain unsafe intersections, and of course the stretch of De Maisonneuve between Addington and Décarie.
 Moroz spoke next, eliciting laughter when he said “I was happy to see Peter bring up a whole bunch of things that he hasn’t accomplished over the last sixteen years and give us a list of priorities that we can get to that he was unable to do for his residents.”

 Shots fired?
 Not for McQueen.
 “Sonny’s comment was fair,” he said, “and funny in a ‘gotcha’ way.
-But I will continue to be transparent about what I think NDG needs.”
+But I will continue to be transparent about what I think NDG needs.” n